MichaelRafferty/RepData_PeerAssessment1/PA1_template.md

 sd.steps2 <- sd(daily.activity2$daily.steps)
 median.steps2 <- quantile(daily.activity2$daily.steps, probs=0.5)
 ```
 After replacing NA values with average values for that time, the number of steps per day was distributed around the mean of **10766.1887** with a standard deviation of 3974.3907.
-The median of **10766.1887** reflects slightly more below average days than above average days, with a few days with exceptionally high step counts.
+The median of **10766.1887** now matches the mean, indicating that replacing the NA values created enough perfectly average days to shift the median to that value.

 The histogram below shows the distribution of days across 2500 step breaks.